If you operate as a hairdresser in Northern Ireland, you must be registered with your local district council.

-No. It is in the public interest that that all equipment and premises to be used in such activities are inspected and found to be suitable and hygienic before you can begin trading to prevent the transfer of, or contamination from, blood borne, and other, diseases.
+No. It is in the public interest that all equipment and premises to be used in such activities are inspected and found to be suitable and hygienic before you can begin trading to prevent the transfer of, or contamination from, blood-borne, and other, diseases.

 If you have not heard from the Council within a reasonable period, please contact us.

 Failed Application Redress: